guillaume-haerinck/cube-beast-editor/doc/README.md

 > The needed bits and parts of the app.

 These set of features has been the top priority for us.
 They shape our application and without them there would be nothing to show.
 As always in development, it's never over and there is still a lots of improvements to be made.
-Yet, we are satisfied with the work we have done, and it will be easy and a pleasure to improve when we have the time.
+Yet, we are satisfied with the work we have done, and it will be easy and a pleasure to improve when we have time to do so.

 ___
 ### A - Renderer